-MTH 200 SCIENCE
+MTH 200 SCIENCE One to three credit hours

 A study of a topic in science which may involve an interdisciplinary approach.
 Course content is determined by the department under whose auspices the course is offered.

 MTH 201 HISTORY OF MATHEMATICS